-TMS evidence
+TMS for Smoking: evidence & results

 Addiction to nicotine and smoking

+Addiction to nicotine is the single issue that prevents millions from stopping smoking.
 As you may have experienced when trying to quit smoking yourself, the addictive cravings are very tricky to combat.
 With 75% of smokers relapsing due to the cravings, you’re not alone if you have tried to give up but been unsuccessful.

 There is no doubt that smoking is extremely harmful, yet once the habit has formed, it is very difficult to break.

-The Royal College of Physicians’ 2000 report on nicotine addiction states that
+The Royal College of Physicians’ 2000 report on nicotine addiction states that:

-“…it is reasonable to conclude that nicotine delivered through tobacco smoke should be regarded as an addictive drug, and tobacco use as the means of self-administration”
+"It is reasonable to conclude that nicotine delivered through tobacco smoke should be regarded as an addictive drug, and tobacco use as the means of self-administration...

-“…Cigarettes are highly efficient nicotine delivery devices and are as addictive as drugs such as heroin or cocaine.”
+Cigarettes are highly efficient nicotine delivery devices and are as addictive as drugs such as heroin or cocaine.”

 Smoking tobacco (i.e. cigarettes, cigars, pipes) is the fastest way of delivering nicotine to the bloodstream and this makes it all the more potentially addictive.
 Furthermore, tobacco smoke includes a range of other chemicals which enhance the addictive nature of nicotine.